DoSomething/contentful-prototype/docs/content-publishing/actions/link-action.md

 ## CTA Link Action

-You can have the Link Action render as a Call To Action-esque component by selecting the `cta` value in the Template field.
+You can have the Link Action render as a Call To Action-like component by selecting the `cta` value in the Template field.

 ![CTA Link Action component](../_assets/link-action-cta.png)